Libby Clegg: Athletics career

 In 2013, Clegg won double silver at the IPC World Championships in Lyon clocking 12.23 and 25.31 over 100m and 200m respectively.
 Clegg is sponsored by the property marketing business ESPC where she participated in work experience in 2008 during her time at The Royal Blind School.

 Clegg has two brothers who have also competed at the Paralympics: James, who competed in the pool in the S12 category at London 2012, and Stephen, who also swam in the same class at Rio 2016 and Tokyo 2020.

 Clegg won the 2014 Commonwealth Games T11/T12 100m with a run of 12.20 seconds, a world-leading time for the year.
 Due to illness, she was unable to defend her European titles in Swansea shortly after the Commonwealth games.

 She split with guide runner Mikhail Huggins in 2015.
 Her new guide runner is Chris Clarke.

 She was also made to withdraw from the 2015 IPC Athletics World Championships after just one race due to an ankle injury and this also meant that she lost funding from British Athletics.

 In 2016, she was reclassified as a T11 athlete due to her deteriorating eye condition, requiring her to wear a blindfold while racing.
 Alongside guide Chris Clarke she won the T11 100m title and 200m title at the 2016 Paralympics.

 Clegg was late addition to the British team for the postponed 2020 Summer Paralympics in Tokyo on 21 July 2021.
 The other additions were Jonnie Peacock, Kadeena Cox and David Weir.

 She is trained by Joe McDonnell.

 In June 2022 she appeared as guest presenter on an episode of The Gadget Show while Georgie Barrat was on maternity leave.

+Cycling career

+In 2022, Clegg switched from athletics to cycling.
+She competed in cycling at the 2022 Commonwealth Games, finishing 4th in the women's tandem 1 km time trial B and women's tandem sprint B events.
+In October 2022, Clegg and James Ball earned a gold medal for Great Britain in the mixed team sprint event at the 2022 UCI Para-cycling Track World Championships.

 Honours

 Clegg was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours list for services to athletics and charity.

 Clegg has been awarded Scottish Athletics Athlete of the Year a record seven times (in 2006, 2008, 2011, 2012, 2013, 2014, and 2016).
 She has also been awarded the Scottish Disability Sport Athlete of the Year for athletics (the Findlay Calder Trophy) a record six times (in 2007, 2009, 2012, 2013, 2014, and 2016).
-She was also voted SDS Athletes’ Athlete of the Year (the Gordon Brown Trophy) for parasports by her peers in 2012.
+She was also voted SDS Athletes' Athlete of the Year (the Gordon Brown Trophy) for parasports by her peers in 2012.